TorahBibleCodes/TorahBibleCodes/README.md

 ## ... etc. ... etc. ... etc. ...

-### Please see the file "D.py" (also run: "p_els.py") to see the "D" Object:  Dictionary of Verses with a 3-digit Tuple Key
+### Please see the file "D.py" (also run: "p_els.py") to see and interact with the "D" Object:  Dictionary of Verses with a 3-digit Tuple Key

 ### Please run the file "p_els.py" to see and interact with the "DL" Object:  Dictionary of Letters with a 4-digit Tuple Key